Svampp/UnityProjects/README.md

 🎮 My Game Projects
-Welcome to my repository of Unity and Unreal Engine game projects!
-Here you can find my works in C# and C++, each of which is located in a separate folder with a description and source code.
+Welcome to my repository of Unity game projects!
+Here, you can find my works in C#, each located in a separate folder with a description and source code.

 📂 Repository structure:

-- Projects are divided by programming languages: C# and C++.
-- Each project folder contains a README.md file with a description of the game.
+- Each project folder contains a README.md file with a game description.
-- The source code is in Assets --> Scripts for Unity and in Source for Unreal Engine.
+- The source code is in Assets --> Scripts.

 ## 🚀 Project navigation